FINANCIAL AID RATE78%

 The list of schools below have been selected by researching which schools offer similar programs to University of Pittsburgh – Pittsburgh Campus.

-- Pennsylvania State University - Penn State Greater Allegheny in McKeesport, PA (10 miles away)
+- Pennsylvania State University - Penn State Greater Allegheny in University Park, PA (10 miles away)

-- Pennsylvania State University - Penn State New Kensington in New Kensington, PA (15 miles away)
+- Pennsylvania State University - Penn State New Kensington in Hershey, PA (15 miles away)

-- Pennsylvania State University - Penn State Beaver in Monaca, PA (24 miles away)
+- Pennsylvania State University - Penn State Beaver in Altoona, PA (24 miles away)

-- University of Pittsburgh - Greensburg in Greensburg, PA (25 miles away)
+- University of Pittsburgh - Greensburg in Bradford, PA (25 miles away)

-- California University of Pennsylvania in California, PA (26 miles away)
+- California University of Pennsylvania in Radnor, PA (26 miles away)

 Also, check out our college lists below, which can help students compare schools to one another: